What Your Architect, General Contractor, and Insulation Installer Should be Telling You About Wool Insulation:

 - Wool’s moisture regain is comparatively high.

-- The helical properties of a wool fiber lead to lead to enhanced sound absorption.
+- The helical properties of a wool fiber lead to enhanced sound absorption.

 - Harmful chemicals, such as formaldehyde, are naturally consumed from the atmosphere and retained.